Living in

 Community Resources

-Moving to a new area is exciting, but can also be stressful.
-Knowing where to go for the basics like the Post Office, city parks and shopping help lessen the stress and enable us to enjoy our new home.
+Moving to a new area is exciting but stressful.
+Finding essentials like the Post Office, parks, and shopping can help you settle in and enjoy your new home.

 Beyond a research center, the NC Research Campus is an economic driver creating close to 1,000 jobs and playing a critical role in the development of the city of Kannapolis and the Charlotte-area’s growing life-science sector.
 This economic growth is particularly evident in a major downtown redevelopment plan, currently underway, that will bring sports and entertainment venues, a hotel, offices, and residences to the historic downtown.
 Learn more about the exciting transformation that is underway in downtown Kannapolis.